 Today’s Focus

-Chile’s blue-chip S&P IPSA — the Santiago exchange’s index of its most liquid names — edged higher on July 6, closing near 10,883 and marking a fresh intraday high at 10,918.76.
+Chile’s blue-chip S&P IPSA is the Santiago exchange’s index of its most liquid names.
+It edged higher on July 6, closing near 10,883 and marking a fresh intraday high at 10,918.76.

-The lift came from the banks and the lithium complex rather than a broad risk-on wave, with Banco Santander Chile up 2.5% and SQM-B up 1.9% on the fattest turnover of the day.
+The lift came from the banks and the lithium complex rather than a broad risk-on wave.
+Banco Santander Chile rose 2.5% and SQM-B rose 1.9% on the fattest turnover of the day.

-Copper, which sets Santiago’s rhythm as roughly half of Chile’s exports, cooled 0.70% to $6.13 a pound — a modest pullback that capped rather than derailed the advance.
+Copper cooled 0.70% to $6.13 a pound, since the metal sets Santiago’s rhythm as roughly half of Chile’s exports.
+That modest pullback capped rather than derailed the advance.

 What matters today.
 With Chile’s June inflation print due July 8, the index is grinding to new highs while the peso, not equities, carries the macro signal.